Skip to main content

 Security cooperation

 Australia and Samoa enjoy a strong security partnership.
-In 2009, the Australian Federal Police (AFP) and the Samoa Police Service (SPS) signed the Samoa-Australia Policing Partnership (SAPP), to enhance the performance and responsiveness of the SPS.
+In 2009, the Australian Federal Police (AFP) and the Samoa Police, Prisons and Corrections Service (SPPCS) signed the Samoa-Australia Policing Partnership (SAPP), to enhance the performance and responsiveness of the SPPCS.
 The AFP currently has three members deployed to Samoa, including one member supporting the Pacific Transnational Crime Coordination Centre in Apia.

 The Australian Defence Force also supports Samoa's maritime security through the Pacific Maritime Security Program (PMSP).
-On 2 June 2022, Prime Minister the Hon Fiamē Naomi Mata’afa and Foreign Minister Penny Wong announced Australia would provide Samoa a Guardian Class Patrol Boat through the PMSP.
+Samoa’s new Guardian Class Patrol Boat Nafanua III, gifted through the PMSP arrived in Apia on 19 January 2024.

 Diaspora